abelard-school-csc/Movies/README.md

 This chart shows the most frequent combinations of genres in movies, highlighting popular movie categories.

 ## Analysis Insights
-1. The dataset spans {total_years} years of movie releases
+1. The dataset spans over 100 years of movie releases
 2. There's a diverse range of genres and genre combinations
 3. Certain genres dominate the movie industry
 4. Movie production has shown significant variation over the years